-E1

-F1

-Are reasonable measures in place to prevent fires as a result of cooking, including replacing filter(where necessary)?

-F - Lightning

-Does the building have a lightning protection system?

-No lighting protection system was seen on site

-Open | Priority Low | Created by Gary Broadhurst

-F1

-Consider having a qualified survey on site to establish if the building would benefit from a lightning protection system.

-Policy Principle: No lightning protection policy in place

-Action/Recommendation Required?

-Recommendation - No Timescale

-G - Housekeeping

-G1

-Are combustible materials kept away from any sources of ignition, including gas and electrical intake cupboards?

-G2

-Are the escape routes kept clear of items combustible materials or waste and free of any trip hazards?

-All stairs and landings were clear

-G3

-Are mobility scooters or electric vehicles stored in the means of escape?
-If yes has an assessment been undertaken in line with the NFCC "Mobility Scooter Guidance for Residential Buildings"?
+Are reasonable measures in place to prevent fires as a result N/A of cooking, including replacing filter(where necessary)?
+Cooking is only carried out in apartments.
+F - Lightning 1 action F1 1 action Does the building have a lightning protection system?
+Unknown Unknown if lighting protection provided.
+Open | Created by Gary Broadhurst F1 It is recommended that the building is surveyed to establish if it would benefit from lightning protection.
+Policy Principle: No lightning protection policy in place Action/Recommendation Required?
+Action Priority: Recommendation - No Timescale G - Housekeeping G1 Are combustible materials kept away from any sources of Yes ignition, including gas and electrical intake cupboards?
+The lobby was clear of items.
+G2 Are the escape routes kept clear of items combustible Yes materials or waste and free of any trip hazards?
+G3 Are mobility scooters or electric vehicles stored in the means of escape?
+If yes has an assessment been undertaken in line Nο with the NFCC "Mobility Scooter Guidance for Residential Buildings"?